Graceland (album): Background

 Paul Simon, seen here in 1982, underwent a personal and commercial downturn in the early 1980s.

 Following a series of hit records released in the 1970s, Simon's career declined.
 His relationship with his former musical partner Art Garfunkel had again deteriorated; his sixth solo studio album, Hearts and Bones (1983), achieved the lowest sales of his career; and his marriage to the actress Carrie Fisher collapsed.
-"I had a personal blow, a career setback, and the combination of the two put me into a tailspin," he recalled.
+He recalled: "I had a personal blow, a career setback, and the combination of the two put me into a tailspin".

-In 1984, Simon agreed to produce an album by the young Norwegian multi-instrumentalist Heidi Berg, who had played in the house band for Saturday Night Live and had been the bandleader for the short-lived The New Show.
-Berg was drawn to the cheerful accordion sound in mbaqanga, the Black African street music from the Soweto township of Johannesburg, and she wanted her album to contain a fusion of Western and African music.
+In 1984, Simon agreed to produce an album by the Norwegian multi-instrumentalist Heidi Berg, who had played in the house band for Saturday Night Live and been the bandleader for the short-lived TV series The New Show.
+Berg was drawn to the cheerful accordion sound in mbaqanga, the Black African street music from Johannesburg's Soweto township, and wanted to fuse Western and African music.
 Without hearing the music, Simon advised Berg to travel to South Africa and contact local musicians.
-Berg had been pulling inspiration from a bootleg cassette mixtape containing obscure South African songs, and she lent the cassette to Simon so that he could understand more fully the direction she wanted to go.
-Berg stipulated that Simon return the tape in a week, as it was a continual source of ideas for her, but Simon kept it instead.
+Berg had been inspired by a bootleg cassette mixtape of obscure South African songs, and lent the cassette to Simon.
+Berg stipulated that Simon return the tape in a week, as it was a continual source of ideas for her, but Simon kept it.
 He first listened to it on a drive to Montauk, New York, where he was having a summer home built.
-Simon described the tape as "very good summer music, happy music" that reminded him of 1950s rhythm and blues.
-He began improvising melodies over it as he listened in his car, and he determined to make Berg's idea his own.
-Berg's album hopes were dashed.
-She was not credited or compensated for providing the spark to Simon.
+He called the tape "very good summer music, happy music" that reminded him of 1950s rhythm and blues.
+He began improvising melodies over it as he listened in his car, and decided to use it to make his own album.